Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ---

+## Assumptions

+This playbook assumes the following:

+- The company already has a working B2B SaaS product.
+- The founder or subject-matter expert is willing to appear on camera.
+- Customer interviews are possible.
+- The company is focused on long-term growth rather than short-term viral success.
+- The team has basic resources for recording and editing content.

+Companies that do not meet these assumptions may need to adapt portions of this SOP.

+---

 # Standard Operating Procedure (SOP)

 This Standard Operating Procedure (SOP) defines a repeatable workflow for building a B2B SaaS YouTube growth engine.
 Rather than treating YouTube as a standalone marketing channel, this SOP integrates customer research, positioning, content creation, distribution, and continuous optimization into a single operational system.